Chapter 13. Collation

 begin by containing both the semi-diplomatic transcript and the skeletal tagging for

-the modern text.
+the modernized text.
 See

 Convert IML to LEMDO TEIfor more information on this conversion.